oslokommune/okdata-cli/doc/pubreg.md

 Audit logs contain the history of events related to clients, including their creation time, when keys are added and deleted, and the username of the user who performed each action.

+Note that audit logs for deleted clients can't be retrieved this way.
+Should that become necessary, please contact Dataspeilet.